• Skip to primary navigation

 Instructions

-• Then rub throughly with garlic and onion mixture and insert in between the slits.
+• Rub each potato throughly with olive oil mixture and including in between the slits.

-• Place in a 9x13 baking dish that has EVOO drizzled in it.
-Sprinkle on parmesan and into slits.
-Sprinkle on a little paprika and place a rosemary sprig over each potato.
+• Place in a 9x13 baking dish that has been coated with olive oil.
+Sprinkle on a little extra salt.

-• Bake in a 425 deg.
-F oven uncovered for about 45 mins or until fork tender.
+• Bake in a 425° F oven uncovered for about 45 mins or until fork tender.

 Nutrition